-FSANZ is not proposing to specifically require a labelling statement referring to 'nutritionally complete formula'.
+FSANZ will not require a labelling statement referring to 'nutritionally complete formula'.
 This is discussed further in Section 10.3 below.

-FSANZ considers that this proposed approach is consistent with the Policy Guideline on the Intent of Part 2.9 - Special Purpose Foods of the Code, in particular, the following principle:
+FSANZ considers that this approach is consistent with the Policy Guideline on the Intent of Part 2.9 - Special Purpose Foods of the Code, in particular, the following principle: